How to Prevent Virtualization to Protect Android Apps

 virtualSpaceApp Package name of the virtual space app

-The following is a code sample for native Android apps, which uses all values in the specification above for Prevent Virtualization:
+The following is a code sample for native Android apps, which uses all values in the specification above for Prevent Android Virtualization:

-Using Appdome, there are no development or coding prerequisites to build secured Android Apps by using Prevent Virtualization.
+Using Appdome, there are no development or coding prerequisites to build secured Android Apps by using Prevent Android Virtualization.
 There is no SDK and no library to code or implement in the app and no gateway to deploy in your network.
 All protections are built into each app and the resulting app is self-defending and self-protecting.

 After successfully securing your app by using Appdome, there are several available options to complete your project, depending on your app lifecycle or workflow.
 These include: